Greatest Halloween Movies of All Time - Halloween (1978) or Psycho (1960)

 Fan FAQs

-Why is Halloween (1978) winning by such a large margin against Psycho in the Greatest Halloween Movies of All Time league?
+Why is Halloween (1978) leading against Psycho (1960) in the Greatest Halloween Movies league?